omkarkalamkar/brow/docs/src/deployment_details/tmc_low.rst

     #. **AbortCommandTimeOut** :  This refers to the timeout for the Subarray ABORTED obsState transition.
 Once the AbortCommandTimeOut exceeds, SubarrayNode transitions to obsState FAULT.
 Currently defaults to 40 seconds.

+    #. **family** :  This refers to the family name of SubarrayNode TANGO device.
+Currently defaults to "subarray".

 * h.
 Variables under **deviceServers.sdpsubarrayleafnode** section

     #. **LivelinessCheckPeriod** :  This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 0.5 seconds.